Jay-Idrees/Code-Refactor-Semantic-HTML-CSS/readme.md

 * Deploying live pages in Git Hub with firm command over utilizing Master/Branch repository systems.

 * Using command line/Linux interface for navigation, deployment, inspection and making revisions to files and directories.

+* Most importantly, this website building experience taught the significance of planning the design of a website to guide code structure prior to writing code.
+If this is not done right, code is written on the go w/o reasonable planning of design initially, it will look similar to the the sub-optimal code example.
+Which is haphazard, extraneous, "fragile" and difficult to debug and revise.